paulgoleary/milagro-crypto-js/README.md

 * MCJS supports the standards for RSA, ECDH, ECIES, ECDSA and M-PIN, AES-GCM encryption/decryption, SHA256, SHA384 and SHA512 hash functions and a cryptographically secure random number generator.

 * MCJS is [Node.js](https://nodejs.org/en/) compatible.
-A conversion script is provided to make the library browser compatible(see some examples below)
+A conversion script is provided to make the library browser compatible (see some examples below).

 ## Install and run  tests